-Capital risk management policy - The Entity manages its capital to ensure that it will continue as a going concern while maximizing the return to shareholders through the optimization of debt and equity structure.
-The overall strategy of the Entity has not been changed compared to 2013.
+a.
+Capital risk management

+The Entity manages its capital to ensure that it will continue as a going concern, while maximizing the return to stockholders through the optimization of debt and equity structure.
+The overall strategy of the Entity has not been changed compared to 2014 and 2013.

-The Entity's management reviews its capital structure when it presents its financial projections as part of the business plan to the Entity's Board of Directors and shareholders.
+The Entity's management reviews its capital structure when it presents its financial projections as part of the business plan to the Entity's Board of Directors and stockholders.
 As part of this review, the Board of Directors considers the cost of capital and the risks associated with each class of capital.
 The Entity analyzes the capital structure for each project independently, in order to minimize the risk for the Entity and optimize shareholder returns.

 The Entity's management, on a monthly basis, reviews the net debt and accrued interest and its relation to the EBITDA (earnings before taxes, interest, currency fluctuations, depreciation and amortization).
-This review is carried out when the Entity's financial projections are presented as part business plan to the Board of Directors and shareholders of the Entity.
+This review is carried out when the Entity's financial projections are presented as part of the business plan to the Board of Directors and stockholders of the Entity.

-The Entity is incorporated as a S.A.B. de C.V. in accordance with the Mexican Securities Law and the General Companies Law; fixed minimum capital is \$50.
+The Entity is incorporated as a S.A.B. de C.V. in accordance with the Mexican Securities Law and the General Corporate Law.